jedisct1/libsodium-doc/secret-key_cryptography/encrypted-messages.md

 When using a transport protocol such as UDP, encrypted messages are not guaranteed to be received in order.
 Some datagrams may also be missing or duplicated.
 Applications must reorder them and handle retransmission.

 In that situation, a copy of the nonce, or value representing the difference with the initial nonce, can be added to every encrypted message.
-Since a message is encrypted and authenticated using a unique nonce in addition to the key, the decryption process will immediately detect a an encrypted message whose attached nonce has been tampered with.
+Since a message is encrypted and authenticated using a unique nonce in addition to the key, the decryption process will immediately detect an encrypted message whose attached nonce has been tampered with.

 ## Shared keys and repeated nonces